Numerous national organizations have recognized Rush for the quality of care we provide.

 Vizient: Quality Leadership Award

-Rush has received Vizient's Quality Leadership Award, ranking fifth among more than 100 academic medical centers.
+Rush has received Vizient's Quality Leadership Award, ranking fifth among 102 academic medical centers.
 It is the fourth consecutive time Rush has been ranked among the top five in the study and the eighth time since the University HealthSystem Consortium, now part of Vizient, began the study in 2005.
 Rush is the only medical center in Illinois to receive this award.
 The 2016 study evaluated medical centers and hospitals on the basis of safety, timeliness, effectiveness, efficiency, equity and patient centeredness.
 Rush attained a perfect score in the equity of care category.
 This means the results of Rush patients’ care do not vary due to differences in gender, race or socioeconomic status.
 Learn more.

 Centers for Medicare and Medicaid Services: four-star rating